-We know you heard a lot about quartz, and you probably learned that it is extremely stain resistant.
-But what does it mean in the first place?
+We know you heard a lot about quartz, and you probably learned that it is extremely stain-resistant.
+But what does it mean to be resistant in the first place?
 Why is it not stain-free?
 Does quartz stain?
 Isn’t it nonporous?

-Either way, we are here to help you.
 We will tell you all you need to know about why and how can quartz stain.
-Besides, we will give you some tips about what to do if your countertop comes to suffer such tragedy!
+And, on top of that, we will show you how to take care of those stains and how to prevent more from happening!

 Why does quartz stain?

-Quartz is an engineered stone, its composition is of 90-95% quartz crystals, the rest is made out of resins that bind the particles together.
-These resins are the key to why quartz is superior to natural stone in some aspects.
-They also are mainly responsible for the aspects where it is inferior.
+Quartz is an engineered stone.
+Its composition is of 90-95% quartz crystals, the rest is made out of resins that bind the particles together.
+These resins are the key to why quartz outstands most natural stones in some aspects.
+Unfortunately, those resins are also the reason they can stain.

 You see, natural stones stain because they are porous.
-Thus, liquids can penetrate them and get stuck there forever.
-For that reason, we seal natural stones from time to time.
+Thus, liquids, foods and dirt can penetrate them and get stuck there.
+For example, even water can stain marble, creating mold in places we can’t reach.
+For that reason, we tend to seal natural stones from time to time.

-However, these resins can react to chemicals, such as alkaline cleaners, high pH detergents, or specific kinds of acids.
-The result of these reactions is discoloration, white or bleached stains.
+Although Quartz won’t ever get stains like other natural stones, the resin can be a bit problematic when cleaning.
+As we mentioned, these resins can react to chemicals, such as alkaline cleaners, high pH detergents, or specific kinds of acids.
+All that results in descoloration, creating white or bleached stains.

 Yes, prevention is still the best medicine.
-Moreover, when it comes to quartz, because as you’re gonna see in the next section of our article, those stains are really hard to remove, most times, impossible.
+Moreover, when it comes to quartz, as you’re gonna see in the next section of our article, those stains are really hard to remove, but not always impossible.

 Prevention, however, is not a big deal at all.